 Q: What other types of parking permits are available?

 A: Construction parking permits are issued through the Office of Parking Management.
-Construction dumpster parking permits are available.
-They are issued by the City's Inspection Division.
+Construction dumpster parking permits are available and are issued by the City's Inspection Division.

 Q: What happens to the revenue that is collected from parking fees and fines?